Home » Hitler Was Elected President in a Democratic Election

 TIP: After the NAZI party made Hitler President and Chancellor by decree (calling for the permanent combination of those positions) and the people approved of this by ballot measure, Hitler quickly abolished the position of President and named himself Führer und Reichskanzler (“Leader and Reich Chancellor”; AKA President and Chancellor).
 Hitler was only the third President of the new German Democracy.

-- The NAZI party rose in power from 1918 – 1932, with Hitler taking control in 1921.
-In the period, after Hitler became the party’s most outspoken member and then leader, Hitler and the NAZIs tried to overthrow the government.
+The NAZI party rose in power from 1918 – 1932, with Hitler taking control in 1921.
+In the period, after Hitler became the party’s most outspoken member and then-leader, Hitler and the NAZIs tried to overthrow the government.
 Hitler was subsequently thrown in jail on 11 November 1923 for high treason.
-This event is called the “Beer Hall Putsch” because that was the beer hall from which the nationalists organized and began their failed march and coup.
-Later, after Hitler gained power there would be a day in honor of the 14 “martyrs” who died at the Putsch.
+This event is called the “Beer Hall Putsch” because the nationalists organized and began their failed march and coup at the Burgerbraukeller beer hall.
+Later, after Hitler gained power there would be a day in honor of the 14 “martyrs” who died at the Beer Hall Putsch.

 Obviously the Communists, the Center Left, and Democratic Socialists who were still left were exiled and executed upon Hitler fully seizing control of the state and government, this was followed swiftly by non-German nationals (including Jews and Gypsies) befalling the same fate as the Communist opposition.